reesecantu/learn-react-social-media/README.md

 ## Description

+A modern social media web application built with React, Vite, and Supabase.
+This project demonstrates full-stack development concepts, including authentication, real-time data, and iterative design.
+The app allows users to create posts with images, interact through likes/dislikes and comments, and join communities.

 ## Features / Learning Objectives

 <!-- Features -->

+- User authentication with OAuth providers
+- Post creation with image uploads and browsing
+- Like/dislike system with server-side validation
+- Commenting and threaded replies
--
+- Community creation and browsing
+- Responsive design for desktop and mobile
+- Real-time updates using Supabase subscriptions

 <!-- Learning objectives -->

-- dynamic url extension generation "/posts/:id" and useParams from React Query
+- Dynamic URL extension generation (e.g., `/posts/:id`) and use of `useParams` from React Router
-- invalidate a query (overwrite vote count)
+- Query invalidation to update vote counts in real time
-- RPC with supabase
+- Remote Procedure Calls (RPC) with Supabase
-- iterative design approach
-  - Create new tables as need, only create the minimum viable structure necessary to complete your current task
+- Iterative design: create new tables and features as needed, focusing on minimum viable structure

 ### How I made it my own

-- Tweaks to styling
+- Custom styling tweaks for a unique look and feel
-- Different OAuth provider
+- Integration of a different OAuth provider for authentication
-- Bug fixes / QOL improvements
+- Bug fixes and quality-of-life improvements:
-  - Removing invalid characters from post titles and filenames before moving them into storage
+  - Removing invalid characters from post titles and filenames before storage
-  - Clear forms after submit
+  - Clearing forms after submission
-  - Character limit with character count on post titles
+  - Character limit and live character count on post titles
-  - Show vote sum not vote count (dislikes count as negative towards vote count)
+  - Displaying vote sum (dislikes subtract from total)
-  - Remeber to fetch vote count and comment count when viewing a post inside a community
+  - Fetching vote and comment counts when viewing posts in a community
-- server-side validation
+- Server-side validation:
-  - like/dislikes only sway count by one
+  - Like/dislike actions only affect count by one per user
-  - posts are uploaded with images
+  - Posts require image uploads
-- Increase type safety by importing types from Supabse
+- Increased type safety by importing types from Supabase

 ## Tech Stack

-- Vite + React + Typescript
+- Vite + React + TypeScript
-- TailwindCSS
+- TailwindCSS for styling
-- Supabase
+- Supabase for backend, authentication, and storage
-- TanStack (Formerly React Query)
+- TanStack Query (React Query) for data fetching and caching

 ## Next Steps

+- Search feature for posts and communities
-- profiles
+- User profiles with editable information
-- multiple login options
+- Support for multiple login options
-- MD capabilities for captions/comments
+- Markdown support for post descriptions and comments
-- private messaging
+- Private messaging between users
-- one row of posts that grow/shrink to fit the image size
-- clean, searchable, dropdown menu for "select community"
+- Searchable, dropdown menu for selecting communities

 ## Credits